jinyongyu/Section/problem_solving.md

 #### Complete the program
 Problem-Solving is part of the Business Core certificate program.
 Complete the required courses to round out your skillset and earn a certificate, in addition to badges for each course.

-Before you get started, make a copy of the project document (Microsoft PowerPoint / Google Slides) and keep it open in another window.
+Before you get started, make a copy of the project document ([Microsoft PowerPoint](https://media.sectionschool.com/courses/problem-solving/Problem_Solving_Project.pptx)) and keep it open in another window.

 Let’s get started!<